ZdravecPanov/monitoring-stack/README.md

    - Linux Node Exporter: ID 1860
    - Windows Exporter: ID 10427

-Take screenshots of your dashboards and place them in ./screenshots/ for your portfolio.

 ---

 ## Install Windows Exporter (on your Windows VM)